 - 112 has wide station coverage and typically reaches the nearest public pediatric emergency department quickly.

 - Nova Ambulans offers flexibility when you prefer a specific private hospital; the team carries pediatric-dose-calibrated oxygen, a monitor, a glucometer, and — when needed — a physician.
+The full mandatory equipment list and the Turkish regulatory framework is covered in Required Equipment in Ambulances — Turkey Regulation.
 The Communiqué on Implementation Procedures of Inpatient Healthcare Facility Emergency Services (Official Gazette 13/9/2022, Issue 31952) requires pediatric emergency departments to "assign a pediatric emergency medicine specialist if available, otherwise a pediatrician" [7] — meaning the destination hospital changes the receiving environment substantially.

-For the full comparison see Difference Between 112 and a Private Ambulance; for long-distance or higher-acuity pediatric transports see When Is an ICU Ambulance Required?.
+For the full comparison see Difference Between 112 and a Private Ambulance; for long-distance or higher-acuity pediatric transports see When Is an Intensive Care Ambulance Required?.

 Important note: Private hospitals may decline a patient based on capacity.
 If that happens, Nova Ambulans either finds an alternative private hospital or transports the patient to the nearest public hospital.